A Guide to the Constantia Wine Bus

 How long does it take to get to Constantia?

 If you leave from the Aquarium, it will take you about 50 minutes to get to Constantia Nek.
-You can get off here and head straight to a wine farm, or change to the purple bus and travel for another 10 minutes.
+Then, I recommend that you change to the “purple” bus and head to Groot Constantia, which takes another 10 minutes.
+So about an hour in total!

 Which wine farms does the bus take you to?